gourshete/gourshete.github.io/_posts/2020-03-06-send-email-in-rails.md

 keywords: "ruby rails github gryffindor learning swapnil gourshete ruby on rails sidekiq background-jobs async"
 ---

-Sending email is almost integral part of every web application nowadays.
+Sending email is integral part of every web application nowadays.
 In this post we will cover how to send emails from a rails application.

 First you need an active smtp server to send an email, because only SMTP servers are capable of sending or receiving emails.